Home Venue Feature Speakers Call for Papers Important Dates Committees

 • Jiajia Li, North Carolina State University

-• Ben Ren, William and Mary
+• Jie Ren, William & Mary

 • Venkatram Vishwanath, Argonne National Laboratory